 In China in 2000, the mysterious fukang meteorite, unearthed believed to be some 4.5 billion years old, which is as ancient as Earth itself.

-In China in 2000, the mysterious fukang meteorite unearthed believed to be some 4.5 billion years old, which is as ancient as Earth itself.
+In 2000, in China, the mysterious fukang meteorite unearthed and believed to be some 4.5 billion years old, which is as ancient as Earth itself.

 It is a pallasite, a type of meteorite with translucent golden crystals of a mineral called olivine embedded in a silvery honeycomb of nickel-iron.